Why I Do This Services Experience Map Start a conversation

 "When patients walked into that lab — the same space where I had spent so many hours at the bench — the science stopped being abstract.
 I made a quiet decision that has governed everything since."

 Early in my career, at the Solomon Park Research Institute, we would occasionally open our doors to ALS patients and their families.
-I was young, newly arrived from India, still learning the rhythms of American science.
-I was deeply focused on the work itself — building the lab from scratch, establishing mouse models, designing protocols to understand genomic differences of ALS disease.
+I was deeply focused on the work itself building the lab from scratch, establishing mouse models, designing protocols to understand genomic differences of ALS disease.

 That promise — made to no one in particular, in a small research institute outside Seattle — is one I have been keeping for twenty-five years.